monkphin/HobbySub/TESTING.md

 - Each page was tested for performance, accessibility, best practices, and SEO.
 - Focus was placed primarily on performance scores, given the heavy use of images and Stripe integrations.
 - Results varied slightly by page — this is expected due to dynamic content and external dependencies (e.g., Stripe, Cloudinary).
+- SEO scores were significantly lower on pages that require user login or admin access.
+While this might appear negative at first glance, it's actually a positive outcome; private content should not be indexed by search engines.
+The low visibility of these pages confirms that access restrictions are working as intended.
+- Similarly, publicly accessible error pages (e.g. 404, 500) also scored low.
+This is also a desirable result, as such pages should not rank highly or appear in search results.

 #### Logged Out